How To Cure Menopause Insomnia and Sleep Problems Naturally

 28.08.20 (Updated 06.09.22)

-Insomnia can affect anybody at any stage of life but during menopause, even women who've slept soundly for years can suddenly find themselves in a string of restless nights.
+Sleep problems can affect anybody at any stage of life but during menopause, even women who've slept soundly for years can suddenly find themselves tossing and turning for nights on end.
 The reason for this, as with so many things in life, is down to hormones.
-As perimenopause progresses, ovaries begin producing lower amounts of some hormones - specifically oestrogen, progesterone and testosterone - sleepless nights become all the more likely.
-Then as a woman reaches menopause, defined as when her last menstruation was over a year previous, these hormones are at an all-time low, which often triggers menopause insomnia.
+As perimenopause progresses, ovaries begin producing lower amounts of some hormones - specifically oestrogen, progesterone and testosterone - and sleepless nights become all the more likely.
+Then, when a woman reaches menopause, defined as having had no menstruation for over a year, her hormone levels plummet to an all-time low, often causing menopausal sleep issues.
+Menopause sleep problems can manifest as trouble falling asleep, trouble staying asleep, or both.

 Menopause insomnia 1

-Remedy for sleep number 1: balance your hormones
+Remedy for sleep number 1: Balance your hormones

 If menopause and imbalanced hormones are causing your sleep issues, addressing your hormone levels is a solid place to start.
 Doctors most commonly suggest hormone replacement therapy (HRT), a low dose of birth control either in pill form or in the form of an injection, or occasionally a low dose of antidepressant medication.